conda/conda-dot-org/learn/specifications/exchange/environment-yml.md

 Optional, `list[str]`.

 These are the conda channels that will be queried to solve the requirements added in `dependencies`.
-They can be expressed with names, URLs and local paths.
+They can be expressed with names, URLs, and local paths.

 If not specified, the conda client MUST use the default configuration.
 When specified, these channels MUST be used to populate the channel list passed to the solver.
 The default channel